 Hillside Avenue in Myers Park is known for its large glowing globes, (actually light-covered chicken-wire balls) strung high in the trees each holiday.
 Neighbors get together every year to make and hang the balls and host the Hillside Holiday Hunger Drive Through.
-Anyone is welcome to drive or walk through to gaze at the glowing balls and are encouraged to donate canned food items for Loaves and Fishes.
-Food items are being collected each night until Dec.
-26.
+Anyone is welcome to drive or walk through to gaze at the glowing balls and are encouraged to donate canned food items for those in need.
+Food items are being collected each night through Dec.
+25.

 Sherwood Forest Drive.
 Jim Miller has been turning his house into a show of 10,000 lights for years.
 His home is located on Sherwood Forest Drive, off Colony Road, in south Charlotte.
 Santa is also a regular at the Miller’s passing out candy canes to passersby.
 Lights usually come on at 6 pm.

-The Queen Family Christmas, which takes place in the Montibello neighborhood at 3943 Black Sycamore Drive, raises money for the Charlotte Rescue Mission.
-There are lights and inflatables, and music on the weekends.
-On December 18, there will be a live nativity from 5:30-10 pm.
+The Queen Family Christmas, which takes place in the Montibello neighborhood at 3943 Black Sycamore Drive, raises money for the Charlotte Rescue Mission and Bethany’s Butterflies.
+Follow all the festivities on Instagram.

 The Harbin Family Christmas Lights takes donations for the Make-A-Wish Foundation.
 Visit the display at 10223 Summer House Court.
-It runs Sun.-Thu.
-6-10 pm and until 11 pm Fri.-Sat.
+Follow them on Facebook.